Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the better stock?
-We will compare the two companies based on the strength of their dividends, institutional ownership, analyst recommendations, profitability, valuation, earnings and risk.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the superior investment?
+We will compare the two companies based on the strength of their risk, analyst recommendations, earnings, valuation, profitability, dividends and institutional ownership.

-This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.
+This table compares Latch and Resideo Technologies’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue